Theoretical Foundations of Conformal Prediction: Beyond miscoverage: conformal risk control

-\end{theorem} Here, the expectation is over both the calibration data (i.e., the randomness in $\hat \lambda$ and the fresh test point, as with conformal prediction.
+\end{theorem} Here, the expectation is over both the calibration data (i.e., the randomness in $\hat \lambda$) and the test point, as with conformal prediction.
 Note that the monotonicity condition (i.e., requiring $\lambda\mapsto L(y,\cC_\lambda(x))$ to be nonincreasing) is an immediate consequence of assuming nested sets $\cC_\lambda$, as in~\eqref{eq:nested_sets}, and monotonicity of the loss $L$, as in~\eqref{eq:monotone_loss}.
-The assumption of right-continuity holds in many practical instances.
+The assumption of right-continuity holds in many practical instances, such as split conformal and the other examples above.

+In the case of the miscoverage loss, the conformal risk control procedure exactly recovers the split conformal prediction method (as seen in Proposition~\ref{prop:conformal-equivalent-plugin}), and the result of Theorem~\ref{thm:risk_control} exactly recovers the marginal predictive coverage guarantee for split conformal prediction.

 \begin{proof}[Proof of Theorem~\ref{thm:risk_control}]

 \textbf{Step 1: Deterministic inequalities on monotone risks.} Consider an arbitrary dataset $\cD = ((x_1,y_1),\dots,(x_m,y_m))$.
 We will denote the empirical risk on the dataset as